Fast, accurate, and system-specific variable-resolution modelling of proteins: Supporting information

 \section{Supporting information}

-The Supporting Information is available free of charge. \begin{itemize} \item Derivation of the elastic constants $k_{nb}$. \item Supplementary figures: representative structures of pembrolizumab antibody; scatter plots of RMSF for each pembrolizumab state; RMSIP between the essential subspaces computed from the atomistic and CANVAS simulations; average radius of gyration for each conformational cluster of the antibody. \end{itemize}
+The Supporting Information is available free of charge. \begin{itemize} \item Derivation of the elastic constants $k_{nb}$. \item Supplementary figures: RMSD and RMSF of ADK using GROMACS/LAMMPS and Charmm/Amber force fields; RMSF from atomistic simulations of ADK using reaction-field or PME; distance between C$_\alpha$ atoms of residues A55 and V169 in the all-atom simulation of ADK; alignment of atomistic and CANVAS representative structures, in open and closed conformations; RMSF of ADK from atomistic and CANVAS simulations, in open and closed conformations; representative structures of pembrolizumab antibody; RMSD from pembrolizumab simulations; RMSF from pembolizumab simulations with different sizes of the atomistic region; scatter plots of RMSF for each pembrolizumab cluster, and calculation of Pearson coefficient; scatter plots colored on the basis of the resolution and of the structural domain; RMSIP between the essential subspaces computed from the atomistic and CANVAS simulations; average radius of gyration for each conformational cluster of the antibody. \end{itemize}